GaloisInc/grease/doc/overview.md

 For more details, see [Refinement](refinement.md).

+For a capability comparison with other similar tools, see [Comparison](comparison.md)

 ## Acknowledgements

 This material is based upon work supported by the Defense Advanced Research Projects Agency under Contract No. W31P4Q-22-C-0017 and W31P4Q-23-C-0020